London is a city of many diverse communities and neighborhoods. It brings various cultures and different kinds of people together while

 That’s bigger than New York City and even Los Angeles!

 London also has some of the highest house prices in the world.
+Before tackling the question of how to move to London, short-list the areas you like and see yourself settled in.

 Business Insider reports that London has one of the most expensive housing markets in the world.